 Working of Solid-State Battery

 The working of a solid-state battery is quite similar to that of a lithium-ion battery.
-The anode and cathode of the battery are made up of electrically conductive material.
+The anode and cathode of the battery are made up of electrically conductive materials.
 An electrolyte is present between the two electrodes that contain the charged ion particles.
 The lithium ions move through the electrolyte between the electrodes.
 This movement of charged particles in a particular direction produces current.
 When the ions move from the cathode to the anode, i.e., from the positive electrode to the negative electrode, it is said to be charging.
 Similarly, the movement of ions in the reverse direction, i.e., from the anode to the cathode discharges the battery and supplies the current to the load.

 Advantages of Solid-State Battery

 1. Solid-state batteries are capable of delivering 2.5 times more energy density as compared to lithium-ion batteries.

 2. Solid-state batteries are comparatively more durable and safe.

 3. The solid electrolyte used in solid-state batteries is non-flammable, hence they are less prone to catch fire.